 Previously, Mike held the post of Chief Executive of the United Kingdom Hydrographic Office.
 Over five years, Mike grew the business substantially, increasing profits and positioning the organisation to respond to increasing competition.

 Before moving into the maritime services sector, Mike had a successful 15 years’ career in Financial Services, building HBOS's European Financial Services business and sitting on the boards of HBOS Europe and North America.

 Mike qualified as a Chartered Accountant with Price Waterhouse and spent several years at the start of his career in Audit and Consultancy.

-Jigna Patel Membership and Service Delivery Director
+Jigna Patel Wellbeing Director

 As a recent graduate, Jigna joined the British Safety Council in August 1999 as a Regional Account Executive.
 Since then Jigna has held several positions including Quality Manager where, under her stewardship, the British Safety Council gained certification to the ISO 9001 standard.
 As Head of Membership and Client Services, Jigna oversaw significant growth in international membership and developed and launched an enhanced membership proposition and engagement programme.
 Jigna held the position of Director of Operations until her promotion in 2015.

 Jigna has a law degree from Trinity College, Cambridge and is a member of the Association of Project Managers.

 Sarah Casemore is the Managing Director at industry charity Mates in Mind.
 Mates in Mind was launched in 2017 to raise awareness, address the stigma of poor mental health and improve mental wellbeing in the construction sector.
 Mates in Mind has led in the creation of an innovative approach that helps companies nurture positive mental wellbeing amongst their workforce working in construction and wider construction-related industries.
 Key to its success is breaking the silence and stigma that can surround mental health in society in general, and the workplace in sectors such as construction in particular.